amuzetnoM/research/Research_Papers/abstraction_theory.md

 ## Introduction

-This paper explores abstraction as a fundamental cognitive operation through the lens of category theory, offering a mathematical framework for understanding how mind emerges from formal operations on structured information.
+This paper explores abstraction as a fundamental cognitive operation through the lens of category theory, offering a mathematical framework for understanding how the mind emerges from formal operations on structured information.

 ```mermaid
 graph TD